Merovius/gitviz/README.md

 gitviz - Visualize git-repositories with graphviz
 =================================================

-gitvis is a small piece of software written in [go](http://golang.org), backed by [libgit2](http://libgit2.github.com/) to visualize git-repositories using graphviz.
+gitviz is a small piece of software written in [go](http://golang.org), backed by [libgit2](http://libgit2.github.com/) to visualize git-repositories using graphviz.
 It will output text that can be fed into [graphviz](http://www.graphviz.org/)-tools such as dot to produce colored